 Spring and Autumn Pavilions (Chinese: 春秋閣; pinyin: chūnqiū gé)

-A little further you can see the spectacular Spring and Autumn Pavilions.
-Completed in 1953, there are two octagonal buildings of four stories each that are also connected by a bridge with 9 bends.
+A little further, you can see the spectacular Spring and Autumn Pavilions.
+Completed in 1953, two octagonal buildings of four stories each are also connected by a bridge with 9 bends.

 In front of the Spring and Autumn Pavilions is a huge statue of a dragon ridden by Guanyin.
 To enter the Pavilion, you must walk inside the dragon’s body.
 Some of the bas-reliefs inside the dragon are quite interesting.